houmain/keymapper/README.md

 To make context awareness work under Wayland, the compositor has to inform `keymapper` about the focused window.
 For [wlroots-based](https://wiki.archlinux.org/title/Wayland#Compositors) compositors this works out of the box, other compositors need to send the information using the [D-Bus](https://freedesktop.org/wiki/Software/dbus/) interface.
 A [GNOME Shell extension](https://github.com/houmain/keymapper/tree/main/extra/share/gnome-shell/extensions/keymapper%40houmain.github.com) and a [KWin script](https://github.com/houmain/keymapper/tree/main/extra/share/kwin/scripts/keymapper) are provided doing this.

-The values for the `device_id` context filters are obtained by looking for symlinks in `/dev/input/by-id`.
+The values for the `device-id` context filters are obtained by looking for symlinks in `/dev/input/by-id`.

 ### MacOS